*Some Exclusions Apply*

 Blackberry Wine Recipe

-How to Make Blackberry Wine Makes 1 Gallon
+How to Make Blackberry Wine Makes 5 gallons 20 pounds blackberries

 Follow these 10 easy steps to Making Wine.

 Step 3: Sanitize all equipment and utensils with Potassium Metabisulfite solution.
-See instructions below for making a sanitizing solution.
+See below for directions on making your Sulfite Sanitizing Solution

 Step 4: Stir together all of the wine making ingredients called for, EXCEPT for the YEAST, into a primary fermenter.
 Collect any pulp in a straining bag and submerge the bag into the wine making mixture.
 Add water to equal the batch to 5 gallons.
-Then add 5 Crushed Campden Tablets.
+Then add 5 Crushed Campden Tablets (or 1 1/4 Teaspoons of Potassium Metabisulfite).
 They should be crushed up before adding.
-Adding the wine yeast at the same time you add the Campden Tablets will result in destroying the yeast.
+Adding the wine yeast at the same time you add the Campden Tablets will kill the yeast.

 Step 5: Cover the fermenter and wait 24 hours.
 During this time, the Campden Tablets are sterilizing the juice with a mild sulfur gas.
 During the 24 hours, the sulfur gas leaves the container making it safe to add the wine yeast.